walles/git-commit-message-plus/README.md

 - Proper `git commit -v` diff highlighting [even when running `git` in not-English](https://github.com/textmate/git.tmbundle/issues/60).
-- Warn about > 72 characters subject lines
+- Report > 72 characters subject lines as errors
-- Hint about > 50 characters subject lines
+- Report > 50 characters subject lines as warnings
+- Report not-capitalized subject lines as errors
 - Report errors for trailing punctuation
 - Report errors for non-blank second lines
 - No colorization of too-long subject lines, that is instead done by the error